-I am the 1596 Foundation Fellow and I teach early modern literature, Shakespeare, and medieval literature for the college; my research looks broadly at literature and the history of the book in the early modern period, and I have recently published a biography of the greatest book collector of the sixteenth century (who also happens to be the illegitimate child of Christopher Columbus), as well as a co-authored study of his library's contents, contexts organization and legacy, and another book on archives and globalization in the sixteenth century.
-I am currently on leave as a Guggenheim Fellow and working on another book on early modern books and travel, to be published in 2022.
+I am the 1596 Foundation Fellow and I teach early modern literature, Shakespeare, and medieval literature for the college; my research looks broadly at literature and the history of the book in the early modern period, and recent books include a biography of the greatest book collector of the sixteenth century (who also happens to be the illegitimate child of Christopher Columbus), as well as a co-authored study of his library's contents, contexts organization and legacy, and another book on archives and globalization in the sixteenth century.
+I am currently on leave as a Guggenheim Fellow and working on another book on global culture in the Renaissance.

-I also help to organise the College's 'Sidney Greats Lecture Series', which provides introductions to great texts, ideas, and figures for members of the College.
+I also help to organize the College's 'Sidney Greats Lecture Series', which provides introductions to great texts, ideas, and figures for members of the College.
 The lectures are available to the public as podcasts, which can be accessed here.

 Publications, Links and Resources

 with José María Pérez Fernández, Hernando Colón's New World of Books: Towards a Cartography of Knowledge (Yale University Press, 2021).

 The Catalogue of Shipwrecked Books: Young Columbus and the Quest for a Universal Library (William Collins, May 2018; Scribner, March 2019).
-Published or forthcoming in nine translations.
+Published or forthcoming in ten translations.

 Shakespeare in Swahililand (William Collins--UK & Commonwealth, 2016; Farrar, Straus & Giroux--USA, 2016; Random House/btb--Germany, 2019).
 Order at Amazon.